-You will probably have a short course of chemotherapy, if you have early stage disease.
+You will probably have a short course of chemotherapy if you have limited disease.
 Your doctor might then recommend radiotherapy to the affected lymph nodes.
 You might also have radiotherapy to your spleen or other lymph nodes.

 Advanced stage Hodgkin lymphoma